-CAVS have recently been awarded funding from the LEADER Programme LEADER Programme (gov.wales) to appoint a Youth Volunteering Officer.
+CAVS were fortunate to have been awarded funding from the LEADER Programme LEADER Programme (gov.wales) to appoint a Youth Volunteering Officer.

-This officer will work closely with all youth-involving organisations, including schools and colleges, to foster greater appreciation of volunteering among young people.
+This officer would work closely with all youth-involving organisations, including schools and colleges, to foster greater appreciation of volunteering among young people.

 Involving young people under the age of 18 can seem a daunting prospect for some organisations but the benefits to organisations, the young people and the wider community can certainly make it very worthwhile bringing an added dimension and experience to volunteering.

 Volunteering provides individuals with an opportunity to learn new skills, gain experience and develop self-confidence.
 Volunteer experience can strengthen a person’s CV and improve their chances of getting a job.
 Encouraging young people to volunteer in their local communities will make a significant contribution to strengthening community and social resilience as well as supporting the placement organisation.

 The benefits of volunteering are well understood and include substantial increase in self-confidence and transferable skills for the individual volunteer.
 Volunteering enables young people to feel part of their community and more included.

 As with many activities planned for delivery during this time, Covid-19 changed what would have been a face-to-face project into a primarily digital project with the resources produced available electronically as a legacy of the project.
 NCVO research findings suggest ‘that the covid-19 pandemic has had a profound impact on volunteer management, organisation and experience, while motivations to volunteer remained largely the same as in pre-pandemic times’.